-Award-winning food and travel writer Naomi Tomky uses her unrelenting enthusiasm for eating everything to propel herself around the world.
+Award-winning food and travel writer Naomi Tomky (pronouns she/her) uses her unrelenting enthusiasm for eating everything to propel herself around the world.
 From trailing a street food hawker in Singapore to navigating the ancient roads of the Maya jungle, she explores the globe with a hungry eye—and mouth.
 Her work appears in publications such as The New York Times, Travel + Leisure, Saveur, Food & Wine, and more.
-She was included in the 2017 edition of Best Food Writing and has won an Association of Food Journalists Best Food and Travel Award, and contributed to numerous cookbooks and guidebooks.
+She was included in the 2017 edition of Best Food Writing and has won a 2019 Lowell Thomas and an Association of Food Journalists Best Food and Travel Award, and contributed to numerous cookbooks and guidebooks.
 Her own, The Pacific Northwest Seafood Cookbook, comes out in November 2019.

 Naomi spent a decade in the marketing industry and held various consulting roles (editing, social media, and more).
 She’s also taught food writing, travel writing, and pitching classes online and in-person since 2016.
 She offers private coaching to help move new and seasoned writers to the next level in their writing journeys.